kettasoft/filterable/docs/installation.md

     'engines' => [
         /*
         |--------------------------------------------------------------------------
-        | Invokeable Filter Engine
+        | Invokable Filter Engine
         |--------------------------------------------------------------------------
         |
-        | The Invokeable Engine provides a powerful way to dynamically map incomming reuqest parameters to corresponding methods in a filter class.
+        | The Invokable Engine provides a powerful way to dynamically map incomming reuqest parameters to corresponding methods in a filter class.
         |
         */
         'invokable' => [